-where $\xi_0=|e|A_0/m$.
+where $\xi_0=|e|a_0/m$.
 The integrals in the functions $\mathcal{A}_i(\phi)$ can clearly also be taken analytically, but the resulting cumbersome expressions are not particularly illuminating.

-Looking at Eq. (\ref{w}), it is interesting to notice that the effect of the gravitational wave depends on the ratio of its amplitude with the angular frequency of the electromagnetic field, whereas the overall size of electromagnetic radiation-reaction effects depends, as in the flat spacetime, on the square of the amplitude of the electromagnetic field.
+Looking at Eq. (\ref{w}) and Fig. \ref{fig:w_cos_cossquared}, it is interesting to notice that the effect of the gravitational wave depends on the ratio of its amplitude with the angular frequency of the electromagnetic field, whereas the overall size of electromagnetic radiation-reaction effects depends, as in the flat spacetime, on the square of the amplitude of the electromagnetic field.
 In particular, close to the resonance $\lambda=1$ the gravitational wave would enhance the linear increase of radiation-reaction effects by a factor of 9/4.

-One can also study the case of a sinusoidal electromagnetic wave: $A_i(\phi)=-\delta_i{}^1A_0\cos(\omega\phi)$.
+One can also study the case of a sinusoidal electromagnetic wave: $a_i(\phi)=-\delta_i{}^1 a_0\cos(\omega\phi)$.
 The function $w(\varphi)$ is given by

 This integral can also be computed analytically but it is more instructive to consider directly the resonant case $\lambda=1$.
 In this case, in fact, one obtains that radiation-reaction effects scale as $\tan(\varphi)-\varphi$ unlike linearly as in Minkowski spacetime.
 Independently of a possible experimental observation, we find remarkable that a gravitational wave can significantly modify the electromagnetic radiation reaction depending on the ratio of its amplitude with the frequency of the electromagnetic wave rather than with its amplitude.